 Even at a wholesale price, top grain leather costs about $100 / yard.
 Full grain costs even more, and it takes many yards to upholster a piece of furniture:

-These figures don’t include other materials like the wood or metal frame, foam stuffing, nor the labor.
+These 2023 figures don’t include other materials like the wood or metal frame, foam stuffing, the labor, let alone inflation.
 Do the math.
 If you paid $1,500-$2,000 for a new leather couch, it is likely fake.

 There’s no product that can stop ‘leather’ from peeling.

-The instability of bonded and faux leather means new coatings don’t adhere well.
-As such, repairs don’t last and are discouraged.
-The video in option 2 below demonstrates how you’d repair it, and why we can’t, in good conscience, recommend it.
+The instability of bonded and faux leather means repair compounds and new coatings don’t adhere well.
+The video in option 2 below demonstrates how you’d repair it and the disappointing month-later result.
+We’re big fans of turning trash into treasure, but peeling bonded or faux leather is rarely worth the effort.

 Ask yourself: do you want to spend time and money to improve its appearance, knowing such an improvement may be short-lived and likely a waste (option 1 and option 2)?
 Or would you rather invest a similar amount of time and money in a better-quality piece that will last years, even decades (option 3)?